-25 of the Best Examples of Effective FAQ Pages
+25 Best Examples Of Effective FAQ Pages

 Silicone Engineering’s FAQs help demystify a traditionally complex industry.

-The combination of quick links, ask the expert, and deeper content answers work well for the user regardless of time availability or device used.
+The combination of quick links, ask the expert, and more profound content answers work well for the user regardless of time availability or device used.

+Engineering and related industries can seem daunting to many, so this content distillation is always a welcome experience for the user.

 15. Dropbox

-Dropbox Help brings fun to the FAQ area with the choice of images used and encourages the user to experience the site through self-discovery.
+Dropbox Help brings fun to the FAQ area with the choice of images and encourages the user to experience the site through self-discovery.

+It’s a helpful reminder that FAQs can be a fun and engaging way to bring your brand in front of new and existing audiences in various ways.

 16. TUI

-TUI FAQs are in a grid format, include depth of topical coverage and reflect the volumes of information available on the site.
+TUI FAQs are in a grid format, include depth of topical coverage, and reflect the volumes of information available on the site.

-The resource is not very pretty by design, but it works and almost has a retro feel to it.
+The resource is not overly pretty by design, but it works and almost has a retro feel.

-The MetroPCS FAQs page includes a virtual chat assistant which leverages the FAQs above the static functionality of most.
+The UPS Help and Support Centre includes a virtual chat assistant which leverages the FAQs above the static functionality of most.

-Chatbots are ideal FAQ considerations mainly based on the ability for them to expedite and drive the user journey (a key effectiveness area for any help and FAQ resource).
+Chatbots are ideal FAQ considerations mainly based on their ability to expedite and drive the user journey (a key effectiveness area for any help and FAQ resource).

-The Transpack Product Help Center acts as both an FAQ resource as well as a guides roll-up resource, meaning that users can access top-level information as well as buying guides, measurement information, and a whole host of other insights normally only accessible through blogs.
+In this example, the Trent Furniture FAQ and guides section acts as both an FAQ resource and a guide roll-up resource.

+This means that users can access top-level information, deeper, more comprehensive buying guides, measurement information, and a whole host of other insights normally only accessible through blogs.

+For ecommerce sites, it’s positive to access layers of content depth relevant to your buying decisions – whether you intend to purchase in the same session or are working your way through the buying and information-seeking journey.

 19. FatFace

-The FatFace help center and FAQs resource is a nice example of a bigger brand getting it right.
+The FatFace help center and FAQs resource is a practical example of a bigger brand getting it right.

 The help center places the users first with the topics covered and still manages to feel personable and helpful.